adam-talbot/hackerrank/hackerrank_python_notes.md

     - Can also have finally block that executes regardless of if they try block creates an error or not
     - Can also use raise keyword to create your own error given certain logic is satisfied
 - *args as a parameter will pick up remaining entries in list as a list to be used in the function
+- Convert list to tuple using tuple()
+- Need to read and learn more about use cases for stdin and stdout